Referral and Negligent Referral in a Dental Practice

 - A request for a consultation report and ongoing status reports.

-Tracking patient referrals and return visits is essential to efficient patient care.
-A centralized and uniform tracking process should be kept separate from the patient’s record.
+- Track patient referrals and return visits using a centralized, uniform tracking process that is separate from the patient’s record.
+The tracking system should provide reminders or tasks to move the process along or allow documentation about its lack of progression.
 The tracking should cover the timeframe from the patient’s referral to the return visit to the general dentist.
-Have your staff make this return appointment at the time they make the specialist appointment to avoid missed attempts to follow up.
-The tracking system should provide a reminder or task to move the process along or documentation for why it has not progressed.
+To avoid missed follow-up attempts, have your staff make the patient’s return appointment at the time the specialist appointment is made.
 If the referral is not completed in a timely manner, the process should include contacting the patient and specialist to facilitate care.